 AnalysesSwitzerland's ecological footprint

-Switzerland's Footprint is more than four times larger than its biocapacity
+Switzerland's footprint is more than four times larger than its biocapacity

-Mankind consumes the Earth’s natural resources faster than the Earth’s regenerative capacity
+We are consuming the Earth’s natural resources faster than the Earth’s regenerative capacity

 The ecological footprint is a kind of “resource accounting”